CumulusNetworks/docs/content/cumulus-netq-412/Whats-New/_index.md

 You must upgrade to the latest agent version to enable 4.12 features.

 {{%notice info%}}
+- When you upgrade to NetQ 4.12, any pre-existing event and validation data will be lost.
-Switches running Cumulus Linux 5.9 or later require the NetQ 4.10 or later agent package.
+- Switches running Cumulus Linux 5.9 or later require the NetQ 4.10 or later agent package.
 See {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/cumulus-netq/Installation-Management/Install-NetQ/Install-NetQ-Agents/" text="Install NetQ Agents">}}.
 {{%/notice%}}